yagaan/yag-import-api/README.md

 # yag-import-api
-Java API to read/write Scan results report that can be processed by the YAG Suite ().
-The YAG Suite will reduce false positives rate and provide a CVSS score based on machine learning and a hierarchical knowledge filled by some users feedbacks.
+Java API to read/write Scan results report that can be processed by the [YAG Suite] (http://www.yagaan.com/products.html|http://www.yagaan.com/products.html).
+Issues wil be analyzed to reduce false positives rate and provide a CVSS score based on machine learning and a hierarchical knowledge filled by some users feedbacks.

 ## Quick Start